mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ## Single, consistent set of assertions

-Cypress has several different styles of assertions, which always confused me.
-There's `should`, `expect`, and `assert`
+Cypress bundles [nine different third-party libraries](https://docs.cypress.io/guides/references/bundled-libraries) into a standard install, which creates a mishmash of inconsistent APIs.
+There's `should`, `expect`, and `assert`, and you use different assertion keywords depending on the context you're in.

+For example, the following two code snippets perform identical assertions:

 ```javascript
 cy.get("#error-message").should("be.visible");